FrontenderMagazine/detect-native-function/eng.md

         return (/\{\s*\[native code\]\s*\}/).test('' + fn);
     }

-Converting to the string representation of the function and performing a regex match on the string is how it's done. <span style="text-decoration: =line-through;">There isn't a better way of confirming a function is native code!</span>
+Converting to the string representation of the function and performing a regex match on the string is how it's done. <span style="text-decoration: =line- through;">There isn't a better way of confirming a function is native code!</span>

 ## Update!